 Agata Krzysztofik, Piktochart’s Head of Marketing explained, “We modeled various scenarios of how it could potentially influence our business.
 For each of these scenarios, we came up with a relevant strategy.”

 The team knew that infographics and visualizations could be extremely valuable during this time where quick and effective communication is critical.
 They recently announced that they are offering 3-months of their Piktochart Pro plan for free to anyone fighting the spread of COVID-19.
 This is especially important for healthcare.

-By offering relevant services to help solve the crisis, Piltochart found a smart way to expand their customer base while showing people what their organization is truly about.
+By offering relevant services to help solve the crisis, Piktochart found a smart way to expand their customer base while showing people what their organization is truly about.